 &lt;sup>3 Seepage water is water that seeps from the ground into that part of a structure below ground level (e.g. tunnels and underground car parks).
-QUU does not currently provide seepage water services.
+Under certain circumstances QUU can accept seepage water and in 2012-13 was providing this service.